VSPs of cubic fourfolds and the Gorenstein locus of the Hilbert scheme of 14 points on A^6: Introduction

-\Gtwosix{Gr(2, \VV)} Let $\DIR \subset \cubicspace$ denote the Iliev-Ranestad divisor in the space of cubic fourfolds.
-This divisor consists of cubics corresponding to zero-dimensional schemes which are sections of the cone over $\Gtwosix$ in the Pl\"ucker embedding; see Section~\ref{sec:divs} for precise definition.

-Now we formulate a description of the component $\Hilbshortother$, which is our main result. \begin{thm} With notation as above, the following holds. \begin{enumerate} \item The component $\Hilbshortother$ is connected and smooth (hence reduced). \item There is a morphism
+\begin{thm}[description of the Gorenstein locus of Hilbert scheme of $14$ points on $\mathbb{A}^6$] With notation as above, the following hold. \begin{enumerate} \item The component $\Hilbshortother$ is connected and smooth (hence reduced). \item There is a morphism

 which makes $\Hilbshortother$ the total space of a rank $21$ vector bundle over $\exceptional$. \item The set $\exceptional$ is canonically isomorphic to an open subset of $\cubicspace$ consisting precisely of cubics which are not cones.
 We denote this subset by $\cubicspacereg$. \item The set theoretic intersection $\Hilbshortzero \cap \Hilbshortother$ is a prime divisor inside $\Hilbshortother$ and it is equal to $\pi^{-1}(\DIR)$, where ${\DIR\subset \exceptional \subset \cubicspace}$ is the restriction of the Iliev-Ranestad divisor.
 We get the following diagram of vector bundles: